durgeshsamariya/learn-python/README.md

 By **Durgesh Samariya**

 Welcome to Learn Python Programming by Durgesh Samariya.
-With this book, I aim to provide introduction to everything you need to know as a beginner of Python.
-I'll start from basic python concepts and later move to advanced topics.
+With this book, I aim to provide an introduction to everything you need to know as a beginner in Python.
+I'll start with basic python concepts and later move to advanced topics.

 ## Outline
 - Introduction